ghc-proposals/ghc-proposals/proposals/0000-no-implicit-forall.rst

   <interactive>:21:14: error: Not in scope: type variable ‘t’

-We can imagine then that ``-XNoImplicitForall`` puts an ``forall.`` at the beginning of every signature, in order to "desugar" the new behavior into the old behavior.
+We can imagine then that ``-XNoImplicitForAll`` puts an ``forall.`` at the beginning of every signature, in order to "desugar" the new behavior into the old behavior.

 Effect and Interactions
 -----------------------